 Students requesting consideration for graduation will meet with their advisor to verify all degree requirements are pending completion.
-Advisors will submit a Degree Audit Evaluation to the Office of the Director of Student Information/Registrar by the due date each semester.
+Advisors will submit a Degree Audit Evaluation to the Office of the Registrar by the date published in the UACCB Academic Calendar.